What the first 90 days of a fractional CTO engagement look like

 Common fixes in this phase:

 This is unglamorous work.
 It doesn't produce features your customers can see.
-But it prevents the kind of catastrophic failure that kills startups overnight.
+It also prevents the kind of catastrophic failure that kills startups overnight.

 Reducing infrastructure costs